wachiakihito/slp-cpx-refl-gp/README.md

 assigned 6GB memory,
 and installed Macaulay2 using the Synaptic package manager.

-The programs take the following time to return the result.
+The programs take the following time to return the results.
 If *mod* is written, the time is by programs over a finite field.
 For example,
 No. 29 takes 4min35sec over the rational number field,